Alexa Prize Socialbot Grand Challenge 4 Official Rules

 11:59 PM PT

 Entrants (“Entrants”) must enter as part of an “Entrant Team” consisting of one or more students from a single University.
 An Entrant is only permitted to be part of one Entrant Team.
 Any Entrant that is part of more than one Entrant Team may be disqualified and his/her corresponding Entrant Teams may be disqualified as well at the sole discretion of Sponsor.
 Only one member of the Entrant Team may submit an application on behalf of an Entrant Team but all those listed on the application will be deemed Entrants.
-All prize money payable to Entrant Teams will be split evenly among the members of a winning Entrant Team (based on the pre-tax amount of prize money), as identified in the application and as updated as permitted by these Official Rules.
+All prize money payable to Entrant Teams will be split evenly among the members of a winning Entrant Team (based on the pre-tax amount of prize money), as identified in the application, as updated as permitted by these Official Rules, and who maintain full-time student status in good standing at their University during the entire Competition Period.
 Each team must select a faculty advisor, who will act as the official representative for the Entrant Team’s University (the “Faculty Advisor”).
 Faculty Advisors are not members of the Entrant Team and will not receive any portion of any prize.
-During the Competition, but no later than April 29, 2020, the Faculty Advisor may request to remove members from the Entrant Team or to add additional members to the Entrant Team, along with an explanation of the reason for the removal or addition.
+Faculty Advisors must remain full time employees of the Entrant Team University during the entire Competition Period.
+During the Competition, but no later than April 30, 2021, the Faculty Advisor may request to remove members from the Entrant Team or to add additional members to the Entrant Team, along with an explanation of the reason for the removal or addition.
 Such changes to the Entrant Team may be made subject to Sponsor’s approval in its sole discretion and the new member providing documentation requested by Sponsor and agreeing to comply with these Official Rules.
 Each Entrant must be eligible to participate in this Competition and comply with these Official Rules or the Entrant will and the Entrant Team associated with the Entrant in question may be disqualified.
 This Competition is subject to all applicable federal, state, territorial, provincial and local laws.
 Competition is void where prohibited.
 By participating in the Competition, all Entrants unconditionally accept and agree to comply with and abide by these Official Rules and the decisions of the Sponsor which will be final and binding including the Sponsor’s right to verify eligibility, to interpret these Official Rules, and to resolve any disputes relating to this Competition at any time.
 Only Entrants may work on the Socialbot, although members of the Alexa team may provide support to the Entrant Team during the Competition Period, and the Faculty Advisor, and other students and faculty members at the Entrant Team’s University may provide support and advice to the Entrant Teams and may co-author the Technical Article (as defined below) or other research papers.

 DESCRIPTION OF COMPETITION PHASES: